 Session duration

-Session duration measures how long users stay active in your app during a single session.
-It reflects how engaging and valuable users find the app experience.
+Session duration measures the amount of time a user remains active in your app during a single visit.
+It indicates how engaging and valuable users perceive the overall experience.

 User behaviour- related metrics